BOMP! Records: Magazine

 Who Put the Bomp was a rock music fanzine edited and published by Greg Shaw from 1970 to 1979.
 Its name came from the 1961 hit doo-wop song "Who Put the Bomp (in the Bomp, Bomp, Bomp)" by Barry Mann.
 Later, the name was shortened to Bomp!
 Bomp!, and extended by Shaw to the record label Bomp!
 Records, which he headed until his death in 2004.

 Background

 The magazine was a departure from the mainstream and its writing style unique with its own opinion described as almost partisan.
 The magazine was first published in 1970.
 It was created by Greg Shaw and his wife.
-The magazine chronicled bands that Shaw deemed worthy of covering.
-And he did it passionately.
+The magazine chronicled bands that Shaw deemed worthy of covering, which he did passionately.
 Shaw made it known too that the magazine was not going to cater to nostalgia or be an info receptacle for fanatical collectors of obscure out of print records.

 A significant number of writers who wrote for the magazine went on to greater things.
 Two journalists who had their careers launched via the magazine were Lester Bangs and Greil Marcus.